 FFS Whether the cell and beam measurement quantities to be reported need to be consistent.

-- Reporting format: The cell level and beam level quantities that the UE includes in the measurement report (e.g. RSRP) and associated information (e.g. number of cells and/or beams to report).
+- Reporting format: For measurement of cells and for measurement of reference signals for cell measurement derivation, the quantities that the UE includes in the measurement report (e.g. RSRP) and associated information (e.g. number of cells and/or reference signals for cell measurement derivation to report).